CivicActions/civicactions.com/src/content/distributed-government.md

 ### Request training
-To learn more or request training, contact [john.oduinn@civicactions.com](mailto:john.oduinn@civicactions.com)
+To learn more or request training, contact us at [distributedgov@civicactions.com](mailto:distributedgov@civicactions.com)

 ### Resources